Ancient, extreme, legendary and only partly protected

 The Kalmiopsis is a stark ancient land of deep canyons, endless ridges and hauntingly beautiful rivers.
 It lies a little inland from Southwest Oregon’s Wild Rivers Coast in the Siskiyou Mountains of the Klamath-Siskiyou Eco-region, but it’s a land apart from all surrounding it.

-Unlike the Grand Canyon, Yosemite or Crater Lake there’s no one iconic view that’s representative of the Kalmiopsis—so varied and unique is the landscape.
+Unlike the Grand Canyon, Yosemite or Crater Lake there’s no one iconic view that’s representative of the Kalmiopsis.
+The grandeur of the Kalmiopsis lies in its rivers and its diversity, antiquity and integrity.

-The rivers of the Kalmiopsis are refuge for wild salmon, steelhead and cutthroat trout.
+The stunningly beautiful rivers of the Kalmiopsis are refuge for wild salmon, steelhead and cutthroat trout.
 Each is a reflection of the diverse, highly dissected, geologically complex watersheds they flow through.

-It’s a land of contrast and extreme.
-While frequently desert-like in appearance—because of the unique character of its serpentine terrain—there are places in the Kalmiopsis that receive 160 or more inches of precipitation annually.
+The Kalmiopsis is a land of contrast and extremes.
+While frequently desert-like in appearance—because of the unique character of its serpentine terrain—it can receive 160 or more inches of precipitation annually.
 Elevations range from 135 to 5,098 feet.

 The South and North Kalmiopsis Roadless Areas are managed under the the Roadless Area Conservation Rule but the regulation does not protect roadless areas from mining and off-highway vehicle use.
 These are the principle threats to the integrity of the South Kalmiopsis Roadless Area especially.
 Nor did the rule prevent the Bush Administration from the travesty of post-fire logging in parts of both the North and South Kalmiopsis in 2005.